Grandparents Rights To See Grandchildren

 What are my rights as a grandparent?

-The short answer is no – you don’t have automatic rights, but you can apply to the family courts for permission to make applications respective of your grandchildren.
+The short answer is no – rights for grandparents to see their grandchildren are not automatic rights, but you can apply to the family courts for permission to make applications respective of your grandchildren and visiting them.
 The reason for this is the general rule in child arrangements cases is that the applicant must have parental responsibility, which grandparents cannot get without a child arrangements order.

-Mediation is a very effective tool for grandparents and parents to agree on contact and it is strongly advised that mediation is attempted before any court proceedings are initiated.
-We have supported countless grandparents to achieve this and mediation often works and moreover avoids the difficulties of court proceedings.
+Mediation is a very effective tool for grandparents and parents to agree on visitation for grandparents and it is strongly advised that mediation is attempted before any court proceedings are initiated.
+We have supported countless people to exercise their grandparents rights for visiting their grandchildren and mediation often works and moreover avoids the difficulties of court proceedings.

 What should I do first to try and get contact with my grandchildren?